zestor/Experiments/README.md

 The container exposes port `8000` and starts the server using the default settings.
-Set `VECTORDB_HOST` and `VECTORDB_PORT` to change where the server binds, and `VECTORDB_API_KEY` to require an API key for all requests.
+Set `VECTORDB_HOST` and `VECTORDB_PORT` to change where the server binds (these variables are also respected by the CLI), and `VECTORDB_API_KEY` to require an API key for all requests.

 ## Command Line Usage